-- This is a convenient, accessible location that is strategically position in the centre of the Village that can support pedestrians who are walking around the Village. - This location will benefit all of Mogo commercial area by providing easy access to facilities for a comfortable stay, especially for families and elderly. - Associated infrastructure could include picnic tables, shelters and pockets of open space.
-All of which can benefit from the convenience that a toilet block brings to the community. - This location benefits from improved connectivity from the surrounding residential neighbourhood via a proposed creek crossing. - This location becomes a key east-west movement corridor that can continue via a potential crossing of the Highway and connect through to Annett Street hub / Charles Street carpark. - The toilets provide the opportunity to provide an architecturally striking addition to Mogo which becomes a symbol of Mogo and is able to raise awareness of the Village.
+- This is a convenient, accessible location that is strategically positioned in the centre of the Village and can support pedestrians who are walking around the Village. - This location will benefit all of Mogo commercial area by providing easy access to facilities for a comfortable stay, especially for families and elderly. - Associated infrastructure could include picnic tables, shelters and pockets of open space.
+All of which can benefit from the convenience that a toilet block brings to the community. - This location benefits from improved connectivity from the surrounding residential neighbourhood via a proposed creek crossing. - This location becomes a key east-west movement corridor that can continue via a potential crossing of the Highway and connect through to Annett Street hub / Charles Street carpark. - The toilets provide the opportunity to for an architecturally striking addition to Mogo which becomes a symbol of Mogo and is able to raise awareness of the Village.

 John Street Reserve is a valued space in Mogo that has recently seen the delivery of BBQ facilities further supporting John Street as a meeting place.
-Like other aspects of the Village John Street Reserve should continue to reinforce moments of discovery and be a flexible space that the community and visitors like to gather, linger and rest.
-Therefore John Street Reserve has the potential to undergo further enhancements which may include public art, a Village information board, flexible seating, gardens and shade structures.
-John Street also has the potential to address feedback from the community such as the need for a safe creek crossing.
-A pedestrian bridge at John Street Reserve can significantly improve walkability for residents of Mogo making the journey to a from the Village safer and more accessible.
+Like other aspects of the Village John Street Reserve should continue to reinforce moments of discovery and be a flexible space that the community and visitors can gather, linger and rest.
+Therefore, John Street Reserve has the potential to undergo further enhancements which may include public art, a Village information board, flexible seating, gardens and shade structures.
+John Street Reserve also has the potential to address feedback from the community such as the need for a safe creek crossing.
+A pedestrian bridge at John Street Reserve can significantly improve walkability for residents of Mogo, making the journey to and from the Village safer and more accessible.

-Enhancements to John Street reserve should also look to incorporate sustainability initiatives such as:
+Enhancements to John Street Reserve should also look to incorporate sustainability initiatives such as:

-- Retaining existing trees. - Potential shade structures and seating to use re-purposed / recycled materials to create a Village patio look and feel. - Lighting that is sustainably sourced (LED, solar, micro-hydro). - Use of soil towards the creek for gardens, ponds or other community-led initiatives. - Pedestrian bridge that is built from locally sourced materials, craftsmanship interweaves public art and can accommodate both pedestrians and cyclists.
+- Retaining existing trees - Potential shade structures and seating to use re-purposed / recycled materials to create a Village patio look and feel - Lighting that is sustainably sourced (LED, solar, micro-hydro) - Use of soil towards the creek for gardens, ponds or other community-led initiatives - Pedestrian bridge that is built from locally sourced materials, craftsmanship interweaves public art and can accommodate both pedestrians and cyclists

-Key benefits of Reimagining John Street Reserve
+Key benefits of reimagining John Street Reserve

-There are many benefits of reimgaining John Street Reserve in addition to a small toilet block including:
+There are many benefits of reimagining John Street Reserve in addition to a small toilet block including:

 - Add to the identity and moments of discovery for Mogo.
 It's important that the Village retains moments of relief and recreational areas that can be used by residents and visitors.
-Putting a toilet / amenities block here would take away from this experience due to the space requirements.
-Therefore its important that John Street Reserve makes the most out of a small space. - A flexible space for the community to interact and drive low cost initiatives.
-This may include temporary seating, murals painted by local artists, pontoon lighting, community gardens and the upkeep of a business registry/ community notice board.
+Therefore, it is important that John Street Reserve makes the most out of the remaining small space. - A flexible space for the community to interact and drive low cost initiatives.
+This may include temporary seating, murals painted by local artists, pontoon lighting, community gardens and the upkeep of a Village information board.